saytoonz/Noteify/README.md

 Create Beautiful Notes

 Create stunning notes with a wide variety of rich text formatting options.
 Images can be inserted into your notes or take a photo with your camera and add it directly into your note.
 Insert links into your notes with the click of a button.

 Powered by the Cloud

 All of your notes automatically synced to the Cloud.
 Sign in and see your notes instantly.
 Powered by Google Firebase and the Google Cloud Platform.

+Themes

+Prefer a darker theme?
+Easily switch between our light and dark themes with the flick of a switch.

 Attachments